 We just shook our heads.
 “You need adulation.
 Go up to 3D.
 They think you’re cute.”

 “I am cute.”

 We laughed, not because he was so self-centered.

 “Let’s go play the MOOG,” he suggests.

 He was too irrepressible.
-We went down to the boiler room and soon the walls of Mower were moaning and groaning.
+We went down to the boiler room.
+Soon the walls of Mower were moaning and groaning.
 As David and Jack traded tracks, I filled in leads with my SG guitar.
 Jace was working with me.
-He took over and I floated above my body as Jace created eerie riffs off the moody dirges coming from the MOOG.
+He took over.
+I floated above my body as Jace created eerie riffs off the moody dirges coming from the MOOG.

 “Too moody,” I complain.

 “Then we’ll be the Moody Rudes, check out this one,” Minehan was inspired.

 I’m just beginning to see